-Nondiscrimination: This statement explains what to do if you believe you have been treated unfairly.
-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or diability.
-To file a complaint of discrimination, write to USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington DC 20250-9410 or call 202-720-5964 (voice and TDD).
-USDA is an equal opprotunity provider and employer.
+Nondiscrimination Statement: This explains what to do if you believe you have been treated unfairly.
+In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
+To file a complaint of discrimination, write to USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington DC 20250-9410 or call 202-720- 5964 (voice and TDD).
+USDA is an equal opportunity provider and employer.

-Fair Hearing: If you do not agree with the school's decision on your application or the result of verification, you may wish to discuss it with the school.
-You also have the right to a fair hearing.
-This can be done by calling or writing the following official: Lucinda Miner, (585) 468-2541, PO Box 517, Nunda 14517 as one who has a physical or mental impairment which substantially limits one or more major life activities.
+Meal Service to Children With Disabilities: Federal regulations require schools and institutions to serve meals at no extra charge to children with a disability which may restrict their diet.
+A student with a disability is defined in 7CFR Part 15b.3 of Federal regulations, as one who has a physical or mental impairment which substantially limits one or more major life activities.
 Major life activities are defined to include functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 You must request the special meals from the school and provide the school with medical certification from a medical doctor.
-If you believe your child needs substitutions because of a disability, please get in touch with us, as there is specific information that the medical certification must contain.
+If you believe your child needs substitutions because of a disability, please get in touch with us for further information, as there is specific information that the medical certification must contain.